Dec. 2, 2023

 Methane is released during the production and transport of oil, gas and coal.
 It is much more potent than carbon dioxide.
 Methane is a known driver of climate change because it traps heat in the atmosphere.
 Climate-related health impacts may include:

-- reduced lung function
+- reduced lung function;

-- increased risk of asthma and COPD flare-ups
+- increased risk of asthma and COPD flare-ups;

-- Increased risk of respiratory illnesses such as bronchitis.
+- increased risk of respiratory illnesses such as bronchitis.

-In June 2021, Allergy & Asthma Network joined with nearly 25 patient advocacy organizations in urging EPA to place stronger limits on oil and gas industry pollution, particularly methane emissions.
-In a letter to EPA Administrator Michael S. Regan, the organizations called methane emissions and pollution like volatile organic compounds (VOCs) a serious threat to human health.
+In 2021 and again in 2022, Allergy & Asthma Network joined with nearly 25 patient advocacy organizations in urging EPA to place stronger limits on methane emissions.
+In a letter to EPA Administrator Michael S. Regan (PDF), the organizations called methane emissions and pollution like VOCs a “serious threat to human health.”